mia-troiano/Clinical-Performance-Dashboard/README.md

-# SQL Olympic Data Analysis
+# Clinical Performance Dashboard

+Welcome to the Clinical Performance Dashboard repository!

-## Project Overview
+## Overview
-This project analyzes data from over 100 years of the Olympic Games.
-Using SQL, the analysis explores a variety of trends in the data, such as:
-- Teams with the most participating athletes
-- Teams with the most medals
-- Mean athlete age
-- Additional historical trends and statistics

-## Audience
-This analysis is valuable for:
-- **Olympic Committees**: Shows long-term trends, highlights top-performing countries, and can help guide future decisions.
-- **Sports Commentators**: Provides historical context and interesting facts to share with fans.
-- **Sports Enthusiasts & Analysts**: Offers in-depth statistics and insights into the history of the Olympics.
+This project aims to provide a dashboard solution for visualizing and reporting clinical performance metrics.
+It is designed to help healthcare professionals, administrators, and stakeholders monitor key indicators, generate reports, and support data-driven decision-making.

 ## Features

-- Analysis of 100+ years of Olympic data (1896–2016)
-- Data cleaning, querying, and visualization using SQL (Snowflake)
-- Visual dashboards and presentations showcasing key findings
+- Interactive dashboard for clinical metrics
+- Generation of PDF reports
+- Modular design for easy extension and customization
+- Focus on usability for healthcare settings

 ## Project Structure
-- `/data`: Raw Olympic data (CSV files)
+- `/data`: Excel files with dashboard
-- `/sql`: SQL scripts for data cleaning and analysis
-- `/visualizations`: Screenshots and exports of dashboards (Snowflake/SourceTable)
+- `/visuals`: Screenshots and exports of dashboards (Excel)
-- `/reports`: Project proposal, exploratory data analysis, and final presentation ([see here](https://github.com/mia-troiano/SQL-Olympic-Data/blob/main/reports/Project%20Proposal.pdf))
+- `/reports`: Project Presentation (see: `reports/Clinical Performance Dashboard Presentation.pdf`)

 ## Technologies Used
-- SQL (Snowflake)
-- SourceTable (for visualizations)
+- Excel

 ## How to Use
-1. Review SQL scripts in `/sql` for detailed analysis queries.
+1. Review `/data` for interactive dashboard.
-2. Browse dashboards in `/visualizations` for visual insights.
+2. Browse dashboards screenshots in `/visuals` for visual insights.
 3. Read detailed reports and the final presentation in `/reports` for key findings and context.

-## Key Insights
-- Historical trends in athlete participation
-- Medal counts by country and sport
-- Age and gender demographics across the years